ool3/python_reverse_dict/README.md

   Number of items in the dictionary.

 * **`-n NUMBER_TIMES`**, **`--number_times NUMBER_TIMES`**
   Number of times the dictionary's keys and values will be reversed.
+Each time, the run time of the reversal is computed and at the end of all the tries, the average run time is computed.

 * **`-p PRECISION`**, **`--precision PRECISION`**
   Decimal precision used when displaying number results.